Simplicial descent for Chekanov-Eliashberg dg-algebras

 By work of Moreno and Siefring \cite{moreno2019holomorphic,siefringsymplectic} it follows that intersections between holomorphic disks and $V_{(x_i,y_i)}$ are contained in a compact set if they exist.
 By local analysis found in eg \cite[Lemma 3.4]{ionel2003relative} it follows that such a holomorphic disk is either contained in $V_{(x_i,y_i)}$ or intersects $V_{(x_i,y_i)}$ positively. \end{proof} Before we consider holomorphic disks in $\widetilde H^m_\varepsilon(V_0)$ with boundary on $\R \times \overline{\partial \ell}$ which play a role in the Chekanov--Eliashberg dg-algebra of $\overline{\partial \ell} \subset G^m_\varepsilon$, we touch upon the technical parts of the definition of the Chekanov--Eliashberg dg-algebra of $\partial \ell \subset \partial V_0$ involving anchoring.

-Recall that given a generic Weinstein handle decomposition of $V_0$, it holds that any Reeb orbit in $\partial V_0$ lies in the middle of some standard Weinstein handle of index $k$ (ie the orbit projects to $(\boldsymbol 0,\boldsymbol 0) \in D^k \times D^{2n-2m-k}$).
+By \cite[Lemma 2.1]{asplund2021chekanov} we have that given a generic Weinstein handle decomposition of $V_0$, it holds that any Reeb orbit in $\partial V_0$ lies in the middle of some standard Weinstein handle of index $k$ (ie the orbit projects to $(\boldsymbol 0,\boldsymbol 0) \in D^k \times D^{2n-2m-k}$).
 Then fix an \emph{index definite} Weinstein structure on $V_0$.
 Namely, choose a Liouville form such that near the middle of each Weinstein handle along the contact boundary it is arbitrarily close to the standard contact form, and that it moreover is such that the minimal Conley--Zehnder index of a Reeb orbit is $(n-m-k)+1$, see \cite[Lemma 2.1]{asplund2021chekanov}.
-For $\dim V_0 = 2n - 2m > 2$ this means that the minimal grading of any Reeb orbit is $1$ (which happens for the critical index $k = n-m$) and therefore the Chekanov--Eliashberg dg-algebra of $\partial \ell \subset \partial V_0$ is defined without anchoring.
-In the lowest dimensional case, $\dim V_0 = 2n-2m = 2$ there are simple Reeb orbits with grading $0$ and its effects must be taken into account.
+For $\dim V_0 = 2n - 2m > 2$ this means that the minimal grading of any Reeb orbit is $1$ (which happens for the critical index $k = n-m$).
+In the lowest dimensional case, $\dim V_0 = 2n-2m = 2$ there are simple Reeb orbits with grading $0$ and its effects must be taken into account, see \cref{rmk:anchoring} for context regarding the role of anchoring in the Chekanov--Eliashberg dg-algebra.

-For the presentation in this paper we give a brief summary of the statements we need for this paper.
 For a complete discussion on these matters, see \cite[Section 2.3]{asplund2021chekanov}.